haoxins/haoxins.github.io/archived/2021-graph-databases-in-action.md

   - Create a logical data model
   - Test the model

+> we have found that singular names tend to be
+> a better fit for graph data modeling.

 ## Running basic and recursive traversals

 ## Pathfinding traversals and mutating graphs